andrewboyd79/OctoPetShop/README.md

-# OctoPetShop
+# OctoPet Shop
-Demo repo for the Octopets deployment process
+Demo repo for the Octopet Shop deployment process